Mark-Cooper-Janssen-Vooles/websiteOptimisation/README.md

     - elements with `display: none;` will be removed from render tree
     - if theres a pseudo element created by CSS, but it is visible, that will be added to the render tree

-- To see this in real time:
+- To see this in real time, using 'profiling':
   - open a chrome window and the dev tools + select 'performance tab'
     - look in options and make sure CPU and network throttling is off
   - Hit record and load a page, for example: https://markcooperjanssen-vooles.netlify.app/ (i know this one has html and css)